RaghadDawoud/hadoop-windows-intellij/README.md

 #### 3. Step 3: go to system environment variables

-> create a new environment variable: HADOOP_HOME then enter the path to the folder where the winutils.exe file is located:
+> Create a new environment variable: HADOOP_HOME then enter the path to the folder where the winutils.exe file is located:
 HADOOP_HOME=C:\hadoop\bin
 >
 > ![Screenshot 2024-09-18 212623](https://github.com/user-attachments/assets/f8aaae75-11af-4eb3-bc7b-7ed029c8f39d)